 For example, turning off electronic devices such as TV or air-conditioner when not in use.
 Do not use things for the wrong purposes.

 If there is an automatic awning, you should only use it to shield from normal rain or the sun.
 Do not leave it out to withstand very heavy rain or storms because it will break.
-There are unthoughtful tenants who misuse the awning and avoid paying the landlords by blaming nature.
+Some unthoughtful tenants misuse the awning and avoid paying the landlords by blaming nature.

 Repair Things If Needed